-Market Participants must comply with operating orders issued by the CAISO as authorized under the CAISO Tariff.
-For purposes of enforcement under this Section 37.2, an operating order shall be an order(s) from the CAISO directing a Market Participant to undertake, a single, clearly specified action (e.g., the operation of a specific device, or change in status of a particular Generating Unit) that is intended by the ISO to resolve a specific operating condition.
+Market Participants must comply with Operating Instructions issued by the CAISO as authorized under the CAISO Tariff. .
 Deviation from an ADS Dispatch Instruction shall not constitute a violation of this Section 37.2.1.1.
-A Market Participant’s failure to obey an operating order containing multiple instructions to address a specific operating condition will result in a single violation of Section 37.2.
-If some limitation prevents the Market Participant from fulfilling the action requested by the CAISO then the Market Participant must promptly and directly communicate the nature of any such limitation to the CAISO.
+A Market Participant’s failure to obey an Operating Instruction containing multiple instructions to address a specific operating condition will result in a single violation of Section 37.2.
+If some limitation prevents the Market Participant from fulfilling the action requested by the CAISO then the Market Participant must promptly and directly communicate the nature of any such limitation to the CAISO, pursuant to Section 4.2.1.

 * * * * * *